vividfog/nordpool-predict-fi/README.md

 ## How does the model work?

 Surprisingly for many, the model (or problem) is **not** a pure time-series forecast in the usual sense.
-Price “now” doesn't say much about price “next hour” in a direct ARIMA-like manner, because the intraday spikes often come from weather or external factors.
-Instead, we treat each hour’s price as a function of weather, supply, demand, and calendar.
+Price "now" doesn't say much about price "next hour" in a direct ARIMA-like manner, because the intraday spikes often come from weather or external factors.
+Instead, we treat each hour's price as a function of weather, supply, demand, and calendar.
 That is, the model sees each hour in 2023–2024 as a separate data point with various features (wind speed, nuclear capacity, etc.).
 This approach is effective in normal circumstances, though outliers can always surprise the model.

 Currently, the training data set includes: